livingdocsIO/performance-testing/README.md

+# What is this project about

+When we do performance or load testing, we usually go through the following steps:
+  1. prepare urls following the process outlined [here](https://github.com/upfrontIO/team/blob/master/Coding/Performance/prepare-urls.md).
+  2. provision aws machines with node and artillery.
+  3. distribute the artillery configuration to the aws machines.
+  4. execute the artillery script against the aws machines which in turn make requests against the target server.

+This project takes care of the tedious task to provision the aws machines, distribute the artillery configuration to the aws machines and executes the artillery scripts on all machines via ansible playbooks.

 # Prerequisites

 ## Ansible

 - please install it through `pip` (not through `brew`).
-Ansible is using `boto` (python interface for AWS), so installing ansible through pip is the working option.
+Ansible is using `boto` (python interface for AWS), so installing ansible through `pip` is the working option.
 Something like the following should work (your mileage may vary):

   ```
   $ pip install --upgrade pip